fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.EventHub/v0.0.2/New-AzureRmEventHubConsumerGroup.md

 # New-AzureRmEventHubConsumerGroup

 ## SYNOPSIS
-Creates a new consumer group for the specified Event Hub.
+Creates a consumer group for the specified Event Hub.

 ## SYNTAX